Badg/toy_address_parser/README.md

 +   I'm a little inconsistent about how I break brackets and parenthesis when their contents expand beyond a single line.
 It's partly something I need to work on, and partly something that I don't think fits well aesthetically into python in general

 ## Discussion

++   This was my first time using Typer, which went super well actually.
+I think its API is a serious step forward compared to other CLI-making frameworks, though I still have some complaints